 Smart evacuation.
 Before escaping through a closed door, touch the door and the handle with the back of your hand.
 If they are warm or hot to the touch, then fire is on the other side of the door and a second escape route should be used.
 Everyone should also know the “stop-drop-and-roll” technique for putting out fire should their clothes ignite.
 Finally, once you are out of the house, never go back in.
 If a family member or pet remains inside, tell the fire crew.
 They are trained and equipped to rescue people and pets.

 Are you ready to purchase a home or need a mortgage loan?
-Would you like to work with Nick and Mark?
-Contact us now.
+Would you like to receive 20% in commission back from Nick and $450 from Mark?
+Complete the form to contact Nick and Mark to get started today!

 Why Work with Nick & Mark?